niyatijain21/15DaysofML/README.md

 # 15DaysofML

-#### Worked on Data Preprocessing using StandardScalar and Label Encoding to create an accuracy of 96.
+#### Worked on Data Transformation using One-Hot Encoding and Binning.